Model of Cyber Victimization: Study on College Student in Indonesia

 Cyber victimization results from technological advancements, primarily internet use, with 4.9 billion active internet users worldwide.
 It encompasses various forms of harm or aggression occurring online, such as verbal or non-verbal abuse, online stalking, fraud, identity theft, defamation, or cyberattacks, severely impacting emotional and mental well-being.
 Victims of cyber victimi- zation are referred to as cyber victims, often overlapping with those who experience cyberbullying involving name-calling, physical mockery, or online threats [6].
 The incidence of cyber victimization is increasing, with research indicating that 39.9% of students have expe- rienced it [7], with implications for severe emotional disturbances and, in extreme cases, self-harm or suicide.

 While anyone can become a cyber victim, certain groups appear more vulnerable.
 Digital literacy, internet usage habits, and personal cybersecurity can influence susceptibility to cyber victimization [8].
-Individual characteristics play a crucial role; those with lower self-confidence, emotional instability, or less vigilance may be more prone to cyber threats [9].
+Individual characteristics play a crucial role; those with lower self-confidence, emotional instability, or less vigilance may be more vulnerable to cyber threats [9].
 Individuals with dark personality traits like narcissism, psychopathy, and emotional manipulation are also at higher risk [10].

 According to a study [11], individuals categorized as having brief sensation-seeking tendencies are more vulnerable to cyber victimization due to their inclination to seek new and intense experiences, potentially taking risks online without fully considering the associated threats.
 Additionally, those with social interaction anxiety may prefer online interactions, feeling safer in digital platforms, making them less vigilant to potential online dangers [12].